code4ape/cdp4j/README.md

 * Tomcat
 * Netty
 * NvWebSocket
+* libuv

 __Note:__ Please let us know if your preferred WebSocket library is not listed.

 Examples
 -------
 We provide many [examples](https://github.com/webfolderio/cdp4j/tree/master/src/io/webfolder/cdp/sample) to show how to use cdp4j library.
 It's highly recommended to run these examples before starting to use cdp4j.

 Design Principles
 -----------------